 While the SDK enables you to build native Linux applications and libraries, it does not enable you to build the complete @CHIP-RTOS-LNX.
 Therefore, applications that require changes to the root filesystem are not covered.
 Only the extension of the Linux kernel with kernel modules is possible.
 Changing the Linux kernel itself is not possible, as it would require a root filesystem change.

-Changing the contents of the root filesystem is synonymous to modifying the operation system.
+Changing the contents of the root filesystem is synonymous to modifying the operating system.
 As Beck wants to strictly distinguish between the operation system and the application, this is not supported.

-With a special RTOS-LNX shell command the RTOS-LNX shell (sandbox) can be quit and the underlying “Linux shell” (BusyBox) becomes available.
-Conversely, it is possible to exit the “Linux shell” (using the “exit” command) and change back to the RTOS-LNX shell.
+With a special @CHIP-RTOS-LNX shell command the @CHIP-RTOS-LNX shell (sandbox) can be quit and the underlying “Linux shell” (BusyBox) becomes available.
+Conversely, it is possible to exit the “Linux shell” (using the “exit” command) and change back to the @CHIP-RTOS-LNX shell.
 This back and forth is strictly a shell change.
 Using the Linux shell just gains access to the underlying Linux root file system and will NOT turn the system into a plain GNU/Linux system.
-This means that all running RTOS-LNX services are still active.
-As well all hardware-dependent initializations and patches required for the RTOS-LNX system stay active.
+This means that all running @CHIP-RTOS-LNX services are still active.
+As well all hardware-dependent initializations and patches required for the @CHIP-RTOS-LNX system stay active.

 By default, the filesystem access is limited to the IPC@CHIP® drives A:, B:, etc. To gain access to the underlying root filesystem, the CLIB provides an API function.